redtexts/texts/ict_2009_italian_communist_left.md

 problem in Italy was the problem of establishing a communist party which could affiliate to the Third International which had been set up in 1919.
-The problem that the Left faced was the deliberate confusion spread by the PSI (Italian Socialist Party) under Serratti, which kept the option of affiliating to the Third International open without actually doing it.
+The problem that the Left faced was the deliberate confusion spread by the PSI (Italian Socialist Party) under Serrati, which kept the option of affiliating to the Third International open without actually doing it.
 To add to the confusion, the PSI had been able to maintain a "neither support nor sabotage" position on the war since